See Do Experience

 Filled with beautiful and intricate Māori carvings and tukutuku weaving a tale of the people and the land of this area, St Paul’s Anglican Memorial Church is one of the most intricately and beautifully decorated churches in Aotearoa.

 St Paul’s Memorial Church site itself dates back to 1842, and several buildings have been constructed on this site over the years.
 See the building and hear the story from local guides steeped in the knowledge of this historic treasure.
-St Paul’s tours cost $10 and can be booked through the New Zealand i-SITE network.
+St Paul’s tours cost $10 and can be booked through the Whanganui i-SITE Visitor Centre.

 This intimate and scenic 64-kilometre road leads to the Whanganui National Park and enables travelers to visit small river communities and experience a pace of life that is unique in contrast to much of the rest of the country.